Tony Moll

-Tony Moll (born August 23, 1983) is a retired American football guard and offensive tackle of the National Football League (NFL).
-He was drafted in the fifth round of the 2006 NFL Draft by the Green Bay Packers.
-He played college football for the University of Nevada, Reno (UNR).
+Anthony Gene Moll (born August 23, 1983) is an American former professional football guard and offensive tackle of the National Football League (NFL).
+He was selected in the fifth round of the 2006 NFL draft by the Green Bay Packers.
+He played college football for the University of Nevada, Reno (Nevada).

-He has also been a member of the Baltimore Ravens, Jacksonville Jaguars, San Diego Chargers, and Washington Redskins.
+He was also a member of the Baltimore Ravens, Jacksonville Jaguars, San Diego Chargers, and Washington Redskins.

 College career

 Sonoma

 Born in Sonoma, California, he attended Sonoma Valley High School where he was an All-Empire defensive end.
 He graduated from Sonoma Valley in 2001.

 Nevada

 Moll played college football at Nevada.
 He played tight end until his senior year when he was switched to left tackle, a position at which he earned first-team all-Western Athletic Conference honors.
 Nevada coach Chris Ault said of Moll, "He's as mentally tough as any athlete I've ever coached."

 Professional career

 Green Bay Packers

-Moll was drafted by the Green Bay Packers in the fifth round of the 2006 NFL Draft.
+Moll was drafted by the Green Bay Packers in the fifth round of the 2006 NFL draft.
 Considered a "fringe" NFL draft pick, Packers coach Mike McCarthy said, "If you'd told me Tony Moll would be starting for us in the spring after the first minicamp, frankly, I would've taken that bet."
 Even his mother, Gina Moll, noted, "When he first got drafted, we said 'OK, let's just hope he makes the practice squad.'"
 The 6 foot, 5 inch rookie surprised McCarthy, earned a spot in the Packers' lineup, and became "a blocking mainstay" for Green Bay quarterback Brett Favre.
 He appeared in all 16 games for the 2006 Packers, starting five games each at right guard and right tackle.
 In his second season with the Packers, Moll suffered a pinched nerve in his neck during training camp.
 He recalled, "There was a flash of pain.
 It resulted in pins and needles in my fingers, like when you hit your funny bone."
 He missed the first five games of the season due to the injury, started the next three games, and then re-injured himself.
 He appeared in a total of nine games in 2007, three as a starter.
 As a third-year player in 2008, Moll split his playing time between the right guard and right tackle positions.
 He appeared in 14 games for the 2008 Packers, but only five as a starter.